lexich/redux-api/docs/DOCS.md

 ```

 #### reset(mutation)
-- **Description**: Reset state of current reducer and application's abort request if it processed.
+- **Description**: Reset state of current reducer and application abort request if it processed.
 - **Type**: Function
 - **Param** mutation: if `mutation` equal `sync`, it reset only `sync` flag in store.
 - **Example**: